Work

 Theming is more than light and dark

 Most design systems treat theming as one switch: light or dark.
-Infinitas needed three at once.
-So instead of a flat set of tokens, the system is layered: a base of raw decisions, then composable layers for platform brand, for age group, and for mode.
+Infinitas needed several at once.
+So instead of a flat set of tokens, the system is layered: one core of raw decisions, then composable layers for theme, for audience, for mode, and for breakpoint.
 A surface picks one value from each layer and resolves to the right look, no forking.

-That is what lets the brand feel almost like a different brand for a young pupil than for a teacher, while still being one system with one source of truth.
-Change the age layer and the feel shifts; the structure underneath holds.
+That is what lets the brand feel almost like a different brand for a young learner than for a teacher, while still being one system with one source of truth.
+Change the audience layer and the feel shifts; the core underneath holds.
 Figma variables mirror the same layers, so what a designer toggles in Figma is what ships in code.

-And because real platforms were live the whole time, the migration was a path, not a big bang: move onto the new language without a day where the old one stopped working.
+And because real products were live the whole time, the migration was a path, not a big bang: move onto the new language without a day where the old one stopped working.

-ONE CORE, LAYERS THAT COMPOSE Core tokens Platform Age group Mode Pupil · light Pupil · dark Teacher · light Teacher · dark
+ONE CORE, LAYERS THAT COMPOSE Core tokens Theme Audience Mode Breakpoint Primary · light Secondary · light Teacher · light Teacher · dark

-ONE CORE, LAYERS THAT COMPOSE Core tokens Platform Age group Mode Pupil · light Pupil · dark Teacher · light Teacher · dark
+ONE CORE, LAYERS THAT COMPOSE Core tokens Theme Audience Mode Breakpoint Primary · light Secondary · light Teacher · light Teacher · dark

-One core, three composable layers.
+One core, four composable layers.
 Pick one value from each and the system resolves to the right face, no fork required.

 The outcome